sjl/adopt/docs/01-usage.markdown

     (defun build ()
       (sb-ext:save-lisp-and-die "search" :executable t :toplevel #'toplevel))

 This is a typical way to use Adopt.
-There are three functions important functions here:
+There are three important functions here:

 * The `toplevel` function takes care of parsing arguments and exiting with an appropriate status code if necessary.